um-acs/acs_docs/docs/linux/1-nav.rst

 Navigating the Linux Shell
 ==========================

-The shell is command-line interface (CLI), a type of user interface that interprets **commands** typed at a prompt.
-The default shell on Pegasus is Bash.
+The shell is a command-line interface (CLI), a type of user interface that interprets **commands** typed at a prompt.
+The default shell on Pegasus and Triton is Bash.

 Users send commands to the shell, which runs them and outputs results.
 Commands can include options (or **flags**) to modify output and